ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 {% example bad-html.html %}

 It's not *wrong* - there aren't any syntax errors or invalid tags - but I don't like it at all.
 Class names are based on what we want the element to *look like*, not on what it *means*.
-Imagine a ticket comes in asking you to change all the green headings to be purple... you *could* go trawling through the code doing a global search & replace, replace `green` with `purple`, but it's easier --- and safer --- to just rewrite the rule...
+Imagine a ticket comes in asking you to change all the green headings to be purple... you *could* change the name of the rule, and then go trawling through the code doing a global search & replace, replace `green` with `purple`, but it's easier --- and safer --- to just rewrite the rule...

 ```css
 h1.green {